Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 This focuses on solving problems immediately by providing (consuming) products as they currently exist.
 In this class, we have the opportunity to step outside the bounds of current offerings and thinking about **designing** and **building better** solutions that fix unmet **needs**.

+**4.b.** Name 3 sectors that are of interest to you?

+**4.c.** What role, imagined or as yet unimagined, can bioengineering play in addressing the needs in these sectors?
+(2 to 3 sentences)

+**4.d.** Pick a location (ideally a region that you are not familiar with).
+What are 3 to 4 specific requests that people from this location have?

+**4.e.** What role, imagined or as yet unimagined, can bioengineering play in addressing these requests?
+(2 to 3 sentences)

+(Added to turning in the answers as part of the PSET, have them ready as "introduction cards" to exchange ideas with your future team)